 To simplify data management, this information is also stored in AWS RDS.
-Of course arguments for storing this data in a NoSQL Table like MongoDB or AWS Dynamo DB can be made, but due to the limited scope of this project I have decided to keep the overhead low and not setup another DB.
+Of course, arguments for storing this data in a NoSQL Table like MongoDB or AWS Dynamo DB can be made, but due to the limited scope of this project I have decided to keep the overhead low and not setup another DB.

 2.3 Data for the Knowledge-Graph-Generation